'Bad math': Airlines' COVID safety analysis challenged by expert | Business

 While he welcomed some industry findings as "encouraging", Freedman said a key assertion about the improbability of catching COVID-19 on planes was based on "bad math".
 Airlines and planemakers are anxious to restart international travel, even as a second wave of infections and restrictions take hold in many countries.

 IATA said its findings "align with the low numbers reported in a recently published peer-reviewed study by Freedman and Wilder-Smith".
-But Freedman, who co-authored the paper in the Journal of Travel Medicine with Dr Annelies Wilder-Smith of the London School of Hygiene and Tropical Medicine, said he took issue with IATA's risk calculation because the reported count bore no direct relation to the unknown real number of infections.
+But Freedman, who co-authored the paper in the Journal of Travel Medicine, said he took issue with IATA's risk calculation because the reported count bore no direct relation to the unknown real number of infections.

 "They wanted me at that press conference to present the stuff, but honestly I objected to the title they had put on it," the University of Alabama academic told Reuters.
 "It was bad math.
 1.2 billion passengers during 2020 is not a fair denominator because hardly anybody was tested.
 How do you know how many people really got infected?" he said.
 "The absence of evidence is not evidence of absence."

-IATA believes its calculation remains a "relevant and credible" sign of low risk, a spokesman said in response to requests for comment from the industry body and its top medic Powell.
+IATA maintains that its calculation is a "relevant and credible" sign of low risk, a spokesman said in response to requests for comment from the organisation and its top medic Powell.
 "We've not claimed it's a definitive and absolute number."

+The head of British Airways directly invoked the 1-in-27 million ratio to press for a lifting of quarantines on Monday.
+"We know public safety is key for the government, so it should be reassured by IATA's new figures," Chief Executive Sean Doyle told a UK aviation conference.

 Sitting beside an infected economy passenger is comparable to seven-foot distancing in an office, Boeing tests concluded, posing an acceptably low risk with masks.
 Standard health advice often recommends a six-foot separation.
 Airbus showed similar findings, while Embraer tested droplet dispersal from a cough.
 Some 0.13% by mass ended up in an adjacent passenger's facial area, falling to 0.02% with masks.